jetstack/jetstack-secure-gcm/README.md

 <img src="https://user-images.githubusercontent.com/2195781/109025110-ba83dd80-76be-11eb-9815-c91408c0096a.png" width="500" alt="Create cluster button.
 This screenshot is stored in this issue: https://github.com/jetstack/jetstack-secure-gcm/issues/21">

 Choose a name for your cluster.
+This name is not related to the Google Kubernetes Engine cluster you selected when you deployed the application.
-This name does not related to your GKE cluster and is used to show a human-readable name in the Jetstack Secure dashboard.
+This name is only used to show your cluster in the Jetstack Secure dashboard.

 After picking a name, click on the check mark: